0glabs/0g-vc/README.md

    yarn build
    yarn setup
    ```
-   This process may take 10 to 20 minutes or even longer, depending on your CPU performance.
-It may also consume a large amount of memory.
+   **Note:** This process may take 15 minutes or even longer, depending on your CPU performance.
+This process may consume more than 64 GB of memory.
+Please ensure that you have sufficient memory/virtual memory, or use a high-performance machine to generate the parameters and then copy them to others.

 - **Running Example Code:**
   To run the [example code](./src/bin/example.rs), especially if you wish to enable CUDA features, compile the project using the following command: